hasaniqbal777/coling-2025/_pages/faqs/general.md

 ### What will the acceptance rate be for the main track at COLING 2025?

 We cannot say now of course, since it depends on many factors, but we point to [the acceptance rates of past COLING conferences](https://aclweb.org/aclwiki/Conference_acceptance_rates) as a rough guide: around 30%.

+### Is it possible to add authors or change the order of the authors for the final version of a paper?

+It is possible to change the order of the authors for the final version.
+Adding authors to a paper is not allowed.

+### Do camera-ready versions of the papers get an extra page?

+Yes, final versions of accepted papers are given one additional page of content (up to 9 pages for long papers, up to 5 pages for short papers) to address reviewers’ comments.